-The Masked Singer Season 2 Spoilers: The Eagle May Be A Huge Star
+‘The Masked Singer’ Season 2 Spoilers: The Eagle May Be A Huge Star

 He also mentioned an eagle’s body temperature, which is 106 degrees.
 Bret’s Sirius satellite radio channel is 106.
 The Eagle also paid tribute to Arizona, where Michaels lives.

-Meanwhile, this season of the show boasts a combined 22 Broadway musicals, 22 gold records, 20 platinum records, 31 Billboard singles, 10 Grammys, 10 Lifetime Achievement Awards, three Walk of Fame stars, 15 marriages and eight divorces, so Bret Michaels or anyone else could easily be behind The Eagle mask.
+Meanwhile, this season of the show boasts a combined 22 Broadway musicals, 22 gold records, 20 platinum records, 31 Billboard singles, 10 Grammys, 10 Lifetime Achievement Awards, three Walk of Fame stars, 15 marriages, and eight divorces, so Bret Michaels or anyone else could easily be behind The Eagle mask.

 Fans can see more of The Masked Singer‘s Eagle when the show airs Wednesday nights at 8 p.m. on Fox.